GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_quality.md

 Future work will involve densification of the training data to include a more fully representative range of L2 classes considered in this Intertidal class.

 ### Connectivity Masking and Saltmarsh
 The Saltmarsh connectivity thresholding assumes that the training data (which are located in predominantly near-shore coastal locations) encompass all possible saltmarsh locations and connectivity values.
-The limitations of this approach are acknowledged, as demonstrated by hard boundaries visible in the classified saltmarsh dataset such as in Bowling Green Bay QLD.
+The limitations of this approach are acknowledged, as demonstrated by hard boundaries visible in the classified saltmarsh dataset such as in Princess Charlotte Bay QLD.
 Future work will broaden the spatial range of saltmarsh training data that will improve the connectivity masking threshold used in this part of the workflow.

 ### Global Mangrove Watch Masking
 The [Global Mangrove Watch (GMW) Habitat Mask](https://doi.org/10.5281/zenodo.74784913) (Bunting et al. 2025) is widely used in the coastal mapping and scientific community as a layer to constrain the mapping of Mangroves to suitable ecological conditions and zones.
 It is however acknowledged as a living dataset, with updates contributed by the community of new identified mangroves and mapping extents.
 For example, in early stages of this project, new regions not captured by the GMW were identified in Batemans Bay, NSW, and these regions were added by GMW to the most recent version of the Habitat mask.

-The Mangroves probability layer has not been masked by the GMW Habitat Mask, and it is possible that users may be able to identify small areas of high probability Mangroves not mapped by the masked classification layer.
-It is encouraged to provide DEA with this feedback, so that we can continue to help the GMW initiative to provide the most suitable masking and mapping layers.
+Although the Classification layer has been masked by the GMW Habitat Mask, the Mangroves probability layer has not, and it is possible that users may be able to identify small areas of high probability Mangroves not mapped by the masked classification layer.
+Users are encouraged to provide DEA with this feedback, so that we can continue to help the GMW initiative to provide the most suitable masking and mapping layers.

 ### Interpretation of Probability Layers and Implications for Change Applications

 **Mixed and Transitional ecosystems:** Many ecosystems exist as highly mixed types or transitional ecosystems.
 These types of ecosystems, particularly when they exist in relatively even cover proportions, are not well represented by categorical mapping products.
 These zones are often not captured in the 50% probability thresholded Classification layer, and may for example consist of pixels that are modelled with 34% Mangrove, 40% Saltmarsh and 26% Saltflat Probabilities.

-**Probability Thresholding and Interpretation:** The 50% probability threshold applied to the Classification of Saltmarsh and Mangroves in the Classification layers is designed to provide a high confidence model of the dominant ecosystem in each coastal pixel.
+**Probability Thresholding and Interpretation:** The 50% probability threshold applied to the Classification of Saltmarsh and Mangroves in the Classification layer is designed to provide a high confidence model of the dominant ecosystem in each coastal pixel.
 As described above, in mixed or transitional pixels not mapped by the classification layer; or in instances where local knowledge of ecosystem characteristics or vegetation density/canopy cover requires a more nuanced approach, the Ecosystem probability layers are designed to support this interpretation.

 Intertidal Seagrass is thresholded in the Classified layer at a 70% probability, primarily to account for inter-annual variability in this ecosystem, aimed at mapping regions of persistent cover over time.
 It is expected that the Probability layers for this ecosystem are used by seagrass mapping practitioners to enable a more detailed analysis of specific regions or ecosystem characterisation.